 Motion by Gail; Seconded by Howard The motion passes.
-Roll call votes are detailed in the meeting minutes

 CARE Response: CARE has evaluated current processor capacity with regard to capacity required to achieve the recycling rate goals from 2023 to 2027.
 Analysis of the existing California current processing capacity is more than adequate to meet the 45% recycling rate goal.
 CARE will continue to work with recyclers to expand capacity when needed.
 CARE cannot publish the capacity data at this time due to the limited number of participants and confidential business information considerations.